 Collisions are often classified according to whether the total kinetic energy changes during the collision and as per this classification collisions are of 2 types, Elastic collision, and Inelastic collision.
 Let’s find out their definitions, types, and examples.
+We will also solve a Sample Numerical problem based on collision.

 - Define elastic and inelastic collisions

-- Inelastic collisions – types and examples
+- Inelastic collisions types with examples

-- Sample Numerical problem solving
+- Sample Numerical problem solving (based on collision)

 Define elastic and inelastic collisions